cjpatton/store/README.md

 indexed on [GoDoc](http://godoc.org/github.com/cjpatton/store).

 ![#b8b8b8](https://placehold.it/15/b8b8b8/000000?text=+) **DISCLAIMER:** This
-code is related to a research paper currently in submission.
-The underlying cryptographic mechanism still needs a formal proof.
+code is related to a research paper, which will be up on ePrint at some point.

 ![#b8b8b8](https://placehold.it/15/b8b8b8/000000?text=+) **FUTURE WORK:**
 Currently this package only provides _immutable_ storage of maps, meaning once